 Measures to help in the case of life-threatening diseases with the primary goal of alleviating suffering and maintaining quality of life.

-In the future, experienced hospice and palliative staff will offer last aid courses on site.
+In the future, experienced GP´s or community nurses, hospice and palliative staff will offer Last Aid courses for the community they serve.
 The courses can be completed in one afternoon or evening.
 The participants learn Last Aid, i.e. accompanying the seriously ill and dying at the end of their lives.

 1. Dying is a part of life